8 Things to Do at Car Accident Scene

 After the Accident

 The police should make arrangements to clean up the roadway, if necessary.
 You only need to complete the above steps at the car accident scene and find a way to get safely home again.
 Your next few days will be filled with making arrangement to get your car repaired or replaced, and doing other regular activities that will be more difficult without having your vehicle available.
-Get the legal advice you need from your experienced California car accident attorney; soon life can be normal again.
+Get the legal advice you need from your San Diego car accident attorney; soon life can be normal again.

 Citations: